 Dental Health check up

-Dental check up is a also require for every dog breed because it’s stay healthy for your dog.
+A dental checkup is also require for every dog breed because it stays healthy for your dog.
 Give special food to stay healthy life your dog and regularly needs to focus on dental cleaning.
-You should clean the bully Kutta’s teeth using a doggie paste or a paste made of baking soda and water a couple of times a week.
+You should clean the Bully Kutta’s teeth using a doggie paste or a paste made of baking soda and water a couple of times a week.

 Love & affection